What is a Furnace Tune Up?

 This service typically involves cleaning the furnace, inspecting and adjusting various parts, and performing any necessary repairs.

 A furnace tune-up can help extend the life of the furnace, improve its performance and efficiency, and reduce the risk of breakdowns and costly repairs.

 It is recommended to have a furnace tune-up performed annually to keep the furnace in good working condition.

-When you hear talk about the cost of maintaining major home appliances like the water heater, air conditioning, and furnaces, people tend to compare appliances to cars.
+People tend to compare appliances to cars when they hear about the cost of maintaining major home appliances like the water heater, air conditioning, and furnaces.

 But, of course, you’ve heard it before—you wouldn’t drive too far without a regular tune-up—but you’ve driven your car for years without a problem.

 The truth is appliances and cars both need regular maintenance, but owners sometimes put maintenance off due to the cost.